 Those who don’t want to rent an umbrella will find plenty of space for their beach towel on one side of the beach.

-The lodging offer in Tersanas is very wide and it ranges from very economic places to exclusive (and expensive) villas.
-You can check the reviews and book in this link.
+The lodging offer in Tersanas is very wide and it ranges from very economical places to exclusive (and expensive) villas.
+You can check the reviews and book at this link.

 Maxairida Beach, Chorafakia, Crete, Greece.

-- Basics you need: tennis shoes, cold drinks, lunch
+Characteristics: Sandy beach with rocks – The beach is not organized – Basics you need: tennis shoes, cold drinks, lunch.

 One of the most hidden jewels of the Akrotiri Peninsula is the beach of Maxairida.
 This is a very tiny cove, protected by high rocks, with a small but beautiful sandy beach.